Street Markets In London for fabulous food, vintage & more

 #15 Portobello Road

 Wow, what can you say about the Portobello Road Market?
 One of the biggest reasons to visit Notting Hill is, of course, the market.
-Open every day but Sunday the market but the area is a great shopping district for everything from antiques to fashion.
+Open every day but Sunday the market area is a great shopping district for everything from antiques to fashion.

 This is one of London’s most iconic and famous markets.
 Tens of thousands of people visit Portobello Market in Notting Hill and it is alive with shops, cafes, restaurants and as diverse a clientele as you will see anywhere in London.
 Portobello Market is also home to some of the best street food in London.
 From Jerk Chicken and Jamaican peas and rice to Venezuelan arepas, Spanish Paella to Octoberfest sausage and grilled cheese there is a range of portable food to keep you going for hours.